analytiq-hub/sigagent.github.io/_posts/2022-08-11-mass-robotics-talk.md

 Problem: you'd probably compete with AWS eventually.They are building a reference design for this - not an end to end solution, but more a professional services business around this.

-What else is the talk?
+What else is in the talk?
 A great survey of the robotics industry:
 - Robot arms (manufacturing).Turns out this is the oldest and most mature segment.
 Car industry used robot arms for decades.
 Now, robot arms are becoming intelligent.
 - Logistics - warehouse robots.
 Problem: robots still can't grip well.
 Humans are in the loop,picking things and dropping them in a container sitting on top of the warehouse robot, who will move the container to its destination
 - Transportation and delivery (ISEE, for example)